Why it’s Important to Hire a Nanny with the Right Qualities

 As the saying goes – if only we had a nickel for each time we have heard a variation of this type of concern from our clients.

-The reality is, all parents require a dependable source of childcare, regardless of their profession.
-Being the person parents can completely rely on is a top characteristic of a professional nanny and there are ways to unearth this information.
+The reality is that all parents require a dependable source of childcare, regardless of their profession.
+Being the person parents can completely rely on is a top characteristic of a professional nanny and there are creative ways to unearth this information.

 2. Experience – Decide what it Means to You

 There is so much to consider when hiring a nanny who will be the best fit for your family.
-Nanny work is unregulated, therefore its up to the hiring family or the agency recruiters to determine what baseline requirements are for their applicants.
+Nanny work is unregulated, therefore it’s up to the hiring family or the placement agency recruiters to determine what baseline requirements are for their applicants.

 For example, newborn infant experience is imperative, but each family has a different definition of what this means to them.
 Consider how you (as the employer) define experience level and where you fall on the spectrum of expectations.

-Other families measure a nanny candidate by their training, such as a Newborn Care Specialist (NCS) certification, or the level of responsibility with previous infant care jobs (managing multiple babies in a daycare infant room, for one example).
+Other families measure a nanny candidate by their training, such as a Newborn Care Specialist (NCS) certification.
+One may also consider the level of responsibility with previous infant care jobs (managing multiple babies in a daycare infant room, for one example).

 3. Qualifications – from a Babysitter to a Career Nanny

 As the role of a nanny becomes more popularized, there are more training resources than ever before.
-Some of the best nanny training on the market today can be found at Sproutables, where a course selection has been specifically designed for in home caregivers.
-In lieu of certification, there are also continuing education courses online that your nanny can take (perhaps parents can benefit too)!
+Some of the best nanny training on the market today can be found at Sproutables, where a course selection has been specifically designed for in-home caregivers.
+In lieu of certification, there are also continuing education courses online that your nanny can take.
+(Not just for nannies, parents can benefit from these courses too)!

-There are also certifications from organizations such as United States Nanny Association (USNA) who hold an annual conference with expert speakers.
+There are also certifications from organizations such as the United States Nanny Association (USNA) which holds an annual conference with expert speakers.